-Line 604 - In this line, filers indicate whether they are exempt from FCC regulatory fees or the filer is an "exempt telecommunications company."
-39 A state or local governmental entity is any state, possession, city, county, town, village, municipal corporation, or similar political organizations.
-40 The second check box identifies organizations duly qualified as a nonprofit, tax exempt entity under section 501 of the Internal Revenue Code, 26 U.S.C. § 501.
-These organizations typically qualify for non-profit status under sections 501(c)(3) or 501(c)(12).
-Note that such entities are not exempt from universal service, TRS, LNP, or NANPA contributions unless they qualify under some other exemption.
+Line 604 - In this line, filers indicate whether they are exempt from FCC regulatory fees or the filer is an "exempt telecommunications company."50 A state or local governmental entity is any state, possession, city, county, town, village, municipal corporation, or similar political organization.51 The second check box identifies organizations duly qualified as a nonprofit, tax exempt entity under section 501 of the Internal Revenue Code, 26 U.S.C. § 501.